rust-lang/book/second-edition/src/ch20-00-unnamed-project.md

 it should succeed.
 We left a little comment above regarding the creation of threads.
 This is a tough question though... what should go in these threads we've created?
-We don't know what work they need to do, because the `execute` method takes the clousure and gives it to the pool.
+We don't know what work they need to do, because the `execute` method takes the closure and gives it to the pool.

 Let's refactor slightly: instead of storing a vector of `JoinHandle<()>`s, let's create a new `struct` to represent each of these 'workers'.
 We can also then